liamzdenek/ferment-ai/memory-bank/progress.md

 4. **Workflow Execution Complexity**: The implementation of workflow execution with both calling patterns (canCall and canCallAndReturn) adds complexity that needs to be carefully tested.

+5. **Serialization Challenges**: Ensuring that all task messages are properly serializable as JSON may require additional work for complex data structures.

 ## Next Milestones

-1. **Complete Task Function Implementation** (Target: Week 1)
+1. **Complete Task Implementation Enhancement** (Target: Week 1)
-   - Create task functions for all construct types
+   - Create task implementations for all construct types
-   - Implement proper execution of tasks
-   - Add support for error handling and recovery
+   - Implement proper error handling and result propagation
+   - Optimize task execution flow

 2. **Enhance Workflow Execution** (Target: Week 1)
-   - Implement support for complex task relationships
+   - Improve support for task relationships and tool calls
    - Add support for conditional execution
    - Create a mechanism for sharing state between tasks

 3. **Implement Real Agent Execution** (Target: Week 2)
-   - Connect task functions to actual LLM API calls
+   - Connect task implementations to actual LLM API calls
    - Implement proper handling of agent responses
    - Add support for streaming responses from agents